andreasbm/readme/README.md

 }
 ```

-Then you can stamp your custom template using the `{{ template:install }}` syntax ('install' here referencing the name of the custom template).
+Then you can stamp your custom template using the `{{ template:install }}` syntax ("install" here referencing the name of the custom template).
+The below is an example of what is stamped to the README file using the above template.

 Run `npm install @appnest/readme' to install this library!

+Be creative!
+You can for example add a template for code-snippets or [words you keep spelling wrong](https://en.oxforddictionaries.com/spelling/common-misspellings).

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)